 Can I bring a friend or family member (from my immediate household) to volunteer?

 Please do not volunteer with someone who is not a member of your immediate household.
-If you wish to volunteer with someone who is part of your household, please make sure they are pre-registered with our team; to do so, contact us at firstname.lastname@example.org (Denver area) or email@example.com (Colorado Springs area).
-The person you wish to volunteer with must meet our screening requirements, meaning they are adhering to the “stay at home” order issued by the Governor, have not been exposed to COVID-19, etc. Finally, all volunteers must be feeling 100 percent well while volunteering.
+If you wish to volunteer with someone who is part of your household, please make sure they are pre-registered with our team; to do so, contact us at email@example.com (Denver area) or firstname.lastname@example.org (Colorado Springs area).
+The person you wish to volunteer with must meet our screening requirements, meaning they are social distancing, have not been exposed to COVID-19, etc. Finally, all volunteers must be feeling 100 percent well while volunteering.

 Will I be required to go to public spaces or to be around other people to do a delivery?

-Some of our clients live in high-rise apartments or larger buildings.
-Unfortunately, we are not able to sort for delivery routes that only go to single-family homes.
-We do provide gloves that you may use and then discard after exiting a building.
-If you have additional concerns about being in spaces that other people use, we ask you not to volunteer.
+Some of our clients live in apartment complexes, and we offer gloves that you may use and then discard after exiting a building.
+If you have additional concerns about being in spaces that other people use, we ask you not to volunteer at this time.

 I am delivering meals to a senior living community that isn’t allowing visitors.

 Some of our clients live in controlled facilities.
 In these cases, please refer to your delivery instructions.
 We have asked our clients who live in these facilities to meet drivers at the entrance.
-Per our new protocol, you do not need to hand bags to clients.
-You can leave them at the entrance to the building for the client.
 If you do not feel comfortable leaving the bag for any reason, please take it with you and contact Client Services at the number provided in your instructions.
+Additionally, if you have any updated delivery instructions based on your experience delivering, please contact Client Services with that information.